jagojar/Apim-Samples/README.md

 Now that infrastructure and sample have been stood up, you can experiment with the policies, make requests against APIM, etc.

+### Adding a Sample

+Adding a new sample is relatively straight-forward.

+1. Create a new feature branch for the new sample.
+1. Copy the `/samples/_TEMPLATE` folder.
+1. Rename the copied folder to a name representative of the sample (e.g. "load-balancing", "authX", etc.)
+1. Change the `create.ipynb` and `main.bicep` files.
+Look for the brackets (`[ ]`) brackets for specific inputs.
+1. Add any policy.xml files to the same folder if they are specific to this sample.
+If they are to be reused, place them into the `/shared/apim-policies` folder instead.
+1. Test the sample with all supported infrastructures.
+1. Create a pull request for merge.

 ---

 ## Development